Try adjusting your search terms

 Caregivers in the non-medical home care program cannot administer medication.
 However, they can help residents remember to take their medication at the appropriate times, while licensed nurses in medical home care can administer medication.

-Assisi Village provides multiple care options, including Independent Living, Assisted Living, and Memory Care.
-This variety allows residents to select the level of care that best suits their needs as they age.
+Assisi Village provides multiple care options, including Independent Living, Assisted Living, and Assisted Living Memory Care.

 The care team at Stonehill includes professional nursing staff available 24 hours a day, activity coordinators, and a case-planning team that collaborates with families and physicians.
 This team approach ensures comprehensive and personalized care for each resident.